-The Dialogue members agreed that their churches are in a season of upheaval due to the scourge of COVID-19 and increased awareness of longstanding problems of racial inequity and other injustices in our society.
-At a time when our individual faith communities are struggling to be Christ in the world while stripped of our usual tools of ministry, we are challenged to seek out the critical core of what it means to be the church.
+The Dialogue members agreed that their churches are in a season of upheaval due to the scourge of COVID-19 and increased awareness of longstanding problems of racial inequity and other injustices in society.
+At a time when individual faith communities are struggling to be Christ in the world while stripped of their usual tools of ministry, they are challenged to seek out the critical core of what it means to be the church.
 In such a season, it is particularly urgent to work together in common mission in a world hungering for the message of Christ.

 A special guest during the gathering was the Rev. Donald J. McCoid, retired Bishop in the Evangelical Lutheran Church in America (ELCA).
 Bishop McCoid was a key figure in working out the agreement for full communion between The Episcopal Church and the ELCA Church.
 He also worked on the Formula of Agreement with the Presbyterian Church (U.S.A.) and some of their full communion partners.
 He shared his experience in ecumenical outreach and the challenges inherent in that ministry.
 He also shared his insights concerning the particular issues facing Episcopalians and Presbyterians engaged in that work.